muquit/iphonemm/README.md

 <!-- /TOC -->
 # History
 Mastermind game for iPhone.
 I wrote it when the first iPhone was released in 2007.
-The original page can be found in: [https://code.google.com/archive/p/iphonemm/](google code archive).
+The original page can be found in google code archive: https://code.google.com/archive/p/iphonemm/.
 The page is here for historical reasons only.

 Mastermind game for iPhone.
 It should work with any web browsers with JavaScript on.
 But I wrote it mainly for iPhone, so I'll use the word iPhone instead of browser.